oxford-arc/arc-software-guide/docs/source/apps/arc_pytorch.rst

 .. note::

-  If the above command returns ``False`` and you have explicitly requested a GPU buy specifying the appropriate ``--gres`` option to SLURM.
-You should check that the version of PyTorch in your Python environment is GPU capable.
+  If the above command returns ``False`` First check that you have explicitly requested a GPU buy specifying the appropriate ``--gres`` option to SLURM.
+You should then check that the version of PyTorch in your Python environment is GPU capable.

 As the PyTorch binary installed by ``pip`` will be built for specific CUDA compute capabilities, when the environment is active you can run